cmutel/regionalized-lcia-data-standard/Regionalized LCIA data standard.md

 Following this data format gives method developers several advantages:

 * Software independence: This format is based on existing data science formats for exchanging data, and are software-neutral.
 * Consistent implementation.
-Elementary flows in at least one of, and probably both ecoinvent and ILCD nomenclatures, are explicitly provided.
+Elementary flows in at least one of, and probably both ecoinvent and ELCD nomenclatures, are explicitly provided.
 * Consistent coordinate reference systems (CRS).
 The CRS for vector datasets is required to be [WGS84](https://en.wikipedia.org/wiki/World_Geodetic_System) (i.e. latitude/longitude pairs), and the CRS for raster datasets is required to include a link to [spatialreference.org](http://spatialreference.org/), allowing for retrieval of CRS information in multiple formats.
 * Consistent "no-data" value storage and retrieval.
 Guidelines are given on how to choose a good no-data value, and problematic values are avoided.
 * Data integrity checks.